EURAXESS North America

 - Promote interdisciplinary research by building a comprehensive network for Swedish academics, entrepreneurs, researchers, and students in North America.

 - Develop ongoing, transatlantic collaborations between researchers in Sweden and North America.

 - Provide a platform to promote successful Swedish researchers in North America.

-- Provide support to and a mentoring network for Swedish students and researchers who wish to or are currently studying or conducting research in North America or vice versa.
+- Provide support to and a mentoring network for Swedish students and researchers who wish to, or are currently, studying or conducting research in North America.

 Turkish American Scientists and Scholars Association (TASSA)

 Turkish American Scientists and Scholars Association(TASSA) is an independent,non-profit and non-political organization established in June 2004 in Washington,DC.
 TASSA's first Board was officially seated on February 18,2005,after the announcement of the results of the elections.In 2010 TASSA operations were transferred to a Transition Team after a Special General Assembly, on April 26,2010.A new board,which was elected during the 2012 Conference,continued the operations.We appreciate the contributions of countless individuals who spent their valuable time and efforts in bringing TASSA to this point.

 European Scientific Diasporas News & Events

 We promote researcher mobility and cooperation.
 Researchers of all nationalities, all disciplines, and at all career stages are the people we assist.
 Membership is free!